SomthingInteresting/dts-developer-challenge/backend/README.md

     cd ..
     ```
 2.  **Environment Variables:**

-    - Ensure a `.env` file exists in this directory (`backend/.env`).
-Docker Compose will automatically load it into the service container.
+    - An environment file named `.env.assessment` is included in this directory (`backend/.env.assessment`) for assessment visibility.
+Docker Compose will load it into the service container.
     - It must contain the following variable, pointing to the database service defined in `docker-compose.yml`:

     ```dotenv
     DATABASE_URL=postgresql://taskuser:taskpassword@db:5432/taskdb
     # Add other backend-specific variables if needed
     ```

+    - **Note:** In a real project, this file would typically be named `.env` and added to `.gitignore`.

 3.  **Database Initialization (First Run):**
     - The database container (`db`) needs to be running.
     - To create the necessary database tables defined by the SQLAlchemy models, run the following command from the project root: